vishichoudhary/ballAndBridge/README.md

 Click `INSTRUCTIONS` button to view the instructions again

 If keys are not working or you lose focus from the main screen(in case you are multitasking) use `FOCUS` button given in     bottom-right

+## Contributions

+This is an open source project and contributions are always welcome

+Please read the [Contribution Rules](https://github.com/vishichoudhary/ballAndBridge/blob/master/CONTRIBUTING.md) to see

+how to contribute to this project